Jo – Office/Charity Manager (BSC)

 Lastly, although I’ve lived in Liverpool for more than 20 years, my heart has always belonged to Wales.
 So, don’t be surprised if your children pick up a few words and phrases in Welsh to help you on your holidays!

-Sendco, Safeguarding Officer as part of Safeguarding Team and First Aider.
+SENDCO, Safeguarding Officer as part of Safeguarding Team (Deputy Lead) and First Aider.

 I have worked at Pavilion since April 2013 and was previously a volunteer.
 I have two boys who both attended Pavilion.
 As a parent and as an employee I have an insight into how valuable Pavilion is to the local community.